 While separate maintenance may be the best choice for some couples, there are some downsides to this arrangement as well.
 For example, health and life insurers may consider this a “qualifying event” that would disqualify the spouse from insurance coverage.
 Another notable issue with separation is that any future children born to a mother after separation will still be legally considered the child of her husband, even if he did not biologically father the child.
 For couples who anticipate dating or remarrying after separation, there may be additional legal and social impacts to consider.
 Speak with an experienced family lawyer to better understand the possible consequences of a Michigan separation.

 At Melissa Pearce & Associates, we have worked with many clients who were deciding whether to pursue divorce or legal separation.
 We work cooperatively and transparently with our clients to determine the best path forward.
 Although separate maintenance does not legally end the marriage, the emotional and social impact can be just as severe as with a divorce.
-Our attorneys are especially empathetic to families with minor children during what can be a confusing time.
+A Novi legal separation attorney from Melissa Pearce & Associates, PLC will be especially empathetic to families with minor children during what can be a confusing time.
 We are experienced in helping minimize the traumatic effects that divorce and separation have on children.
 And we help our clients understand how to communicate and care for their children during the process.

 Contact us today to schedule your pre-engagement meeting.
 We listen closely to our clients’ stories and work to understand your goals and desired outcomes.
 We pride ourselves on not only providing legal guidance, but emotional support as well.
 Melissa Pearce & Associates will support you during this challenging time.